MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 ### Troubleshooting

-The *Data source error: Information is needed in order to combine data; Information about a data source is required.* error message when using the BYODL Dashboard means that you have not configured the correct [privacy settings](/power-bi/enterprise/desktop-privacy-levels) for Power BI to combine data from the Azure storage account and Dataverse.
+The *Data source error: Information is needed in order to combine data; Information about a data source is required* error message when using the BYODL Dashboard means that you have not configured the correct [privacy settings](/power-bi/enterprise/desktop-privacy-levels) for Power BI to combine data from the Azure storage account and Dataverse.
 Change the privacy level and update the credentials to resolve the issue:

 1. Open Power BI Desktop.
 1. Select **File** > **Options and settings** > **Options**.
-1. Select **Global** > **Privacy** and set the privacy level to **Always combine data according to your Privacy Level setting for each data source**.
+1. Select **Global** > **Privacy** and set the privacy level to **Always combine data according to your Privacy Level settings for each source**.

     :::image type="content" source="media/coepbi-byodl.PNG" alt-text="Set the privacy level to: Always combine data according to your Privacy Level setting for each data source.":::

 1. Select **OK**, and then select **File** > **Options and settings** > **Options** again.
-1. Select **Current File** > **Privacy** and set the privacy level to **Combine data according to your Privacy Level setting for each data source**.
+1. Select **Current File** > **Privacy** and set the privacy level to **Combine data according to your Privacy Level settings for each source**.

     :::image type="content" source="media/coepbi-byodl2.PNG" alt-text="Set the privacy level to: Combine data according to your Privacy Level setting for each data source.":::